8355 East Hartford Drive, Suite 202

-Kerry K. Patterson focuses on gaming, commercial transactions, leasing, finance and economic development in Indian country, and has developed gaming projects and negotiated tribal-state gaming compacts in several jurisdictions.
+Kerry K. Patterson is the leader of Procopio’s Native American practice group.
+Kerry focuses on gaming, commercial transactions, leasing, finance and economic development in Indian country, and has developed gaming projects and negotiated tribal-state gaming compacts in several jurisdictions.
 She leads lease negotiations and resolves environmental conflicts, and has extensive experience engaging with state and federal governments on behalf of clients, whose interests include gaming ordinances, financings, development and management agreements, land into trust and Indian lands determinations.
 Kerry is an enrolled member of the Seneca Nation of Indians.

 - Top 40 Leaders Under 40, Phoenix Business Journal